 - Piedras Marcadas Canyon: 1.5 miles round trip, 1.5 hours, 300-500 petroglyphs, undeveloped trail system, no water, no restrooms.

 - Volcanoes Day Use Area: 1 mile to 4 miles round trip, 1-4 hours, no petroglyphs, undeveloped trail system, no water.

-At lucky #7 on our list of the best historic sites in New Mexico is Fort Union National Monument.
+Our next historic site was the guardian for the Santa Fe Trail.
+Now how’s that for exciting!
+At #7 on our list of the Best Historic Sites In New Mexico is Fort Union National Monument.

 CHECK OUT: 18 SURPRISING NEW MEXICO NATIONAL PARKS

-Completing the bottom five of the top 10 historical sites in New Mexico is Salinas Pueblo Missions National Monument.
+At #6 on our list of the Best Historic Sites In New Mexico is Salinas Pueblo Missions National Monument.

 New Mexico abounds in the history of the American Southwest.
 At Salinas Pueblo Missions National Monument visitors will find three distinct sites offering a unique glimpse into a different time in history.